alamgirqazi/blog/books-2018.md

 ---
 layout: page
-title: Books (Recently Finished)
+title: Books (2018)
-permalink: recentlyfinished
+permalink: books2018
 ---

-This will contain the books I finished in order.
-Starting from 2018.
+This will contain the books I finished in order for 2018.

 <br>
 <!-- always 1 minus from total -->